 4. Fill a large stock pot with water (this will go over the potatoes, so make sure you are comfortable with the quality.
 I use filtered) and set to high.

 5. Peel 6 pounds of potatoes and cube them into medium pieces (toss them with a tiny bit of lemon juice if you want.
-Mine don’t turn brown when canning, but I’ve seem them to that to others).
-I cut mine like I’m putting them in a pot roast.
+Mine don't turn brown when canning, but I've seen them do that to others).
+I cut mine like I'm putting them in a pot roast.

 6. Once the stock pot of water is boiling, remove the jars from the oven and fill them with potatoes.
 Leave a 1 inch of space from the top of the potatoes to the top rim of the jar (where the lid will actually sit).
 This is called "headspace".

 7. Ladle the boiling water over the potatoes until the jar is full (still leaving a 1-inch headspace).

 8. Use your plastic canning knife (found here) to go all the way around the edge of the jar (with the knife touching the bottom of the jar), pushing in on the potatoes slightly to help remove air bubbles.

 You don't want to use a metal knife as it can cause damage to the jar and they might break during the canning process.

 9. Add more potatoes and water if necessary to fill the jar back to the 1 inch headspace level.
 Add 1 teaspoon of sea salt or canning salt to the top of each jar (optional, but I would recommend it!).
 Don't use table salt!